Chapter 03GST Classification

 • Chapter 03 (Raw) vs Chapter 16 (Prepared): Canned tuna or fish fillets in sauce go to Ch 16.

-Compliance Notes
+Compliance checklist

-• Export/Import: Always use full 8-digit code.
+• Export/Import: use full code as per customs documents.

-Expert FAQs for Chapter 03
+FAQs for Chapter 03

 Are frozen prawns classified under Chapter 03?